junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "You need to rest," Cas says again, taking his hand back.
 "I'm sorry to wake you, but this is bad for your spine."

-Dean scoffs a laugh, stretch his arms.
+Dean scoffs a laugh, stretch his arms, flexing his fingers.
 "Now you worry about my spine?
 What about when you kicked me around and beat me up?
 Is that supposed to, what, help my spine to work out?"

 He heads straight to the coffee maker in the kitchen then, not wanting to see the way Cas lowers his head and looks at the floor, all guilty and ashamed.
 But why does he already see that in his mind's eyes?